mircealungu/reconstruction/4_Dynamic_Analysis.md

 ##### Tracking the order of the log messages

 A challenge is tracking the order of the logs across systems
-- the simplest way is to add times in front of every logging statement
+- the simplest way is to **add timestamps in every logging statement**
 - the more involved approach is *distributed tracing* - tracking requests as they propagate through multiple microservices by adding a unique *request ID* or *trace ID* to every message